Lou1sM/video_annotation/README.md

 # Dataset file formats
 - json list of dicts
-- {'video_id': int, 'captions': list of strings, 'individuals':list of strings, 'embeddings':sorted list of list of floats}
+- {'videoId': int, 'captions': list of strings, 'individuals':list of strings, 'embeddings':sorted list of list of floats}

   NB: the outer list of embeddings will be sorted by the first element of the inner lists